PU-Transformer: Point Cloud Upsampling Transformer: Related Work

-\textbf{Transformers in Vision:} With the capacity in parallel processing as well as the scalability to deep networks and large datasets~\cite{khan2021transformers}, an increasing number of visual transformers have achieved excellent performance on image-related tasks including either low-level super-resolution~\cite{yang2020learning, chen2021pre} or high-level classification~\cite{dosovitskiy2020image, liu2021swin}, detection~\cite{carion2020end, zhu2020deformable}.
-Due to the inherent gaps between 3D and 2D data, transformer-based approaches to point cloud analysis have not been fully developed.
-In terms of regular point cloud classification and segmentation, researchers introduce some variants of transformer using vector-attention~\cite{zhao2021point}, offset-attention~\cite{guo2021pct}, and grid-rasterization~\cite{mazur2021cloud}, \etc. However, since these transformers still operate on an overall classical PointNet~\cite{qi2017pointnet} or PointNet++ architecture~\cite{qi2017pointnet++}, the improvement is relatively limited while the computational cost is too expensive for most researchers to re-implement.
-In contrast, recent PoinTr~\cite{yu2021pointr} shows great effectiveness in point cloud completion by adopting the standard architecture of transformer models~\cite{vaswani2017attention}, which consists of both the transformer encoders and decoders.
+\textbf{Transformers in Vision:} With the capacity in parallel processing as well as the scalability to deep networks and large datasets~\cite{khan2021transformers}, more visual transformers have achieved excellent performance on image-related tasks including either low-level~\cite{yang2020learning,chen2021pre} or high-level analysis~\cite{dosovitskiy2020image,liu2021swin,carion2020end,zhu2020deformable}.
+Due to the inherent gaps between 3D and 2D data, researchers introduce the variants of transformer for point cloud analysis~\cite{yew2022regtr,fan2021point,yu2022point,fan2022point,yu2021pointr}, using vector-attention~\cite{zhao2021point}, offset-attention~\cite{guo2021pct}, and grid-rasterization~\cite{mazur2021cloud}, \etc ~However, since these transformers still operate on an overall classical PointNet~\cite{qi2017pointnet} or PointNet++ architecture~\cite{qi2017pointnet++}, the improvement is relatively limited while the computational cost is too expensive for most researchers to re-implement.
 To simplify the model's complexity and boost its adaptability in point cloud upsampling research, we only utilize the general structure of transformer encoder~\cite{dosovitskiy2020image} to form the body of our PU-Transformer.